ViNN280801/client-server_boost.asio/README.md

 }
 ```

-This type of threads (std::jthread) automatically determine when they need to call funcs 'detach()' or 'join()'
+This type of threads (std::jthread) automatically determine when they need to call funcs 'detach()' or 'join()'.
+In this example you may also notice the use of [synchorized output stream]().

+### Synchorized streams

+[C++ 20 introduces](https://en.cppreference.com/w/cpp/header/syncstream) 'std::basic_osyncstream" with predefined type aliases "osyncstream" and "wosyncstream" for "char" and "wchar_t" streams, respectively, all defined in <syncstream>.
+The 'o' in these class names stands for output.
+These classes guarantee that all output done through them will appear in the final output stream the moment the synchronized stream is destroyed.
+It guarantees that the output cannot be interleaved by other output from other threads.

 ### Ranges